lowRISC/lowrisc-site/content/docs/debug-v0.3/debugmodules.md

 +++

 In the following we will give you a brief overview of the debug modules employed in this release.
-They are all at the first implementation state, but contain the basic functionality we will extend over the next months.
+They are all at a relatively early stage of implementation, but contain the basic functionality we will extend over the next months.
 Please find more details about the modules at [Open SoC Debug](http://opensocdebug.org).